Quick and Easy Sourdough Discard Pizza Dough Recipe

 Add pizza sauce, any favorite pizza toppings and cheeses.
 Mozzarella cheese melts beautifully for a really cheesy pizza.

-Take out the preheated pizza stone and sprinkle with cornmeal.
+Take out the preheated pizza stone carefully with oven mitts.

 Printable Recipe: